 5.2.3 By subtracting the background count rate of the counter obtained without using any sample, the net count rates due to the sample may be calculated.

-FIG. 3.
-END WINDOW GRIFER-MULLER COUNTER FOR CONUTING FILTER PAPER SMAPLE
+FIG. 3 END WINDOW GEIGER-MULLER COUNTER FOR COUNTING FILTER PAPER SAMPLE

 5.3 Counter Efficiency